-As you can see by the table on page 4, our system had no violations.
+As you can see by the table on page 5, our system had no violations.
 We have learned through our monitoring and testing that some constituents have been detected; however, these compounds were detected below New York State requirements.
-MCL's are set at very stringent levels.
-To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

 New York State has adopted the first in the nation drinking water standard for 1,4-Dioxane along with one of the lowest maximum contaminant levels for PFOA and PFOS.
 Public Water Supplies in NYS are required to test for PFOA, PFOS and 1,4-Dioxane.
 PFOA and PFOS have Maximum Contaminant Levels (MCL) of 10 parts per trillion each while 1,4-Dioxane has an MCL of 1.0 parts per billion.
-The Town of Woodstock has completed its 1st & 2nd quarter monitoring with no detects for PFOA, PFOS & 1,4-Dioxane.
+The Town of Woodstock monitoring detected PFOS at Pumphouse 1 at a concentration below the MCL in July & December.
+This can be found in the table on page 5.